GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/README.md

 ## Setup

 The deployment process is automated using [Cloud Build](https://cloud.google.com/build), [Terraform](https://cloud.google.com/docs/terraform), and [Kustomize](https://kustomize.io/).
-The deployment script performs the following tasks:
+The Cloud Build configuration file  defines two deployment stages:

+In the first stage a Terraform configuration is applied, which:

-- [ ] If the existing network settings are not provided, creates a network, a subnet, and IP ranges for GKE pods and services.
+- [ ] Creates a network, a subnet, and IP ranges for GKE pods and services.
 - [ ] Creates a VPC-native cluster.
 - [ ] Creates a node pool with nodes equipped with CPUs only.
 - [ ] Creates a specified number of TPU node pools.
-- [ ] If the existing services accounts are not provided, creates an IAM service account for Workload Identity and an IAM service account to be used as a custom node pool service account.
+- [ ] Creates an IAM service account for Workload Identity and an IAM service account to be used as a custom node pool service account.
-- [ ] Assigns the required set of roles to these service accounts.
 - [ ] Configures the cluster for Workload Identity.
 - [ ] Creates a Google Cloud Storage bucket.
-- [ ] Adds the service accounts to `roles/storage.legacyBucketReader` bucket level permissions.
-- [ ] Creates a Vertex TensorBoard instance
+- [ ] Creates a Vertex TensorBoard instanc

+In the second stage, the [JobSet](https://github.com/kubernetes-sigs/jobset) and [Kueue](https://kueue.sigs.k8s.io/docs/concepts/cluster_queue/) custom resources are installed and Kueue is configured as described in the previous section.

 > [!WARNING]